JerseyK/Final-Project_Sunset/proposal.md

-# Research Proposal: How the Pandamic Impacted the Supply Chain
+# Research Proposal: How the Pandemic Impacted the Supply Chain
 By Kyra Grodman, Jersey Krupp, and Qiyu Yang

 ## Research Question